Route basis

 The main pilot communication language is English.

-Kotor tandem paragliding depend on wind direction, wind strength, low cloud, precipitation and thermal lift.
+Kotor tandem paragliding depends on wind direction, wind strength, low cloud, precipitation and thermal lift.

 If conditions change at launch, waiting may be possible.
 If waiting does not help, the group returns by car to the meeting area.
 The pilot makes the final decision on whether conditions are suitable.

-Flight duration is up to 25 minutes when thermal conditions allow.
-If thermals are weak, the flight can be shorter and still count as a completed flight because the flight has already taken place safely.
+If thermals are weak, airtime can be shorter and still count as completed because the route has already taken place safely.

-When you ask about a Kotor paragliding, include:
+When you ask about a Kotor flight, include:

 That is enough for a useful first reply.
-You do not need to send medical details by default.
+You do not need to send private medical details by default; describe fit concerns in plain practical terms.

 Kotor availability check